Telesia/pop-goes-the-weasel/README.md

 * be able to instinctively navigate the website to find the information required efficiently.
 * be able to contact the website for any further information about cockney rhyming slang or incase my account is malfunctioning.

+As a site owner I want to:

+* make the purpose of the site clear
+* create an informative and interesting experience for users, whether registered or not
+* present some cockney words/phrases in the dictionary but allow scope for more to be added
+* allow registered users to create, read, edit and delete the dictionary
+* allow users to read the dictionary

 #### Scope
 After analysis of the user stories, I have decided that I cannot implement all user's needs at this time so I have decided on the below features to be my initial minimum scope.